fragtex-eth/DezentralizedMR-SmartContracts/Readme.md

 ### Features MVP:

-1. Create Survey with 1 questions multiple choice.
-Which is the best logo which is the best image.
+1. Create Survey with 5 questions
-2. Only verified users can participate
+2. Every users can participate
-3. Picture if most votes wins after the time period and voters receive rewards
+3. If a question get a rating of at least average it gets accepted
 4. Distribution of Results and money

-#### Ideas:
+#### Future steps:

 Make sure questions are not submitted twice
+Verify that the address is an authentic person
+Add more flexibility to the surveys
+Make the UX more userfriendly
+..